Archaeologists find ancient mass child sacrifice in Peru

 Quilter is heading a team of scientists who will analyze DNA samples from the children's remains to see if they were related and figure out which areas of the Chimu empire the sacrificed youth came from.

-Several ancient cultures in the Americas practiced human sacrifices including the Maya, the Aztec and the Inca, who conquered the Chimu empire in the late 15th century.
+Several ancient cultures in the Americas practiced human sacrifices including the Mayans, the Aztecs and the Incas, who conquered the Chimu empire in the late 15th century.
 But the mass sacrifice of children is something that has rarely been documented.

 The Las Llamas site is located in a shantytown, and has been fenced off to stop illegal developers from building homes on it.